The 5 Best Mobile Credit Card Readers for Your Small Business in 2020

 We’ll get into the nitty-gritty of each product we reviewed below, but here’s a quick look at how each brand compares to one another in key areas.

-|Product||Swipe + chip reader cost||Transaction fees||Supported devices|
+|Product||Swipe + chip reader cost||Shortest deposit time||Buy product|

 Square promises to deposit your money within one to two business days.
 This is about average, but it lacks the guaranteed next-day funding option offered by other products.
 It also touts a suite of high-end security and encryption protection, so you can trust in the safety of your and your customers’ money and information.

-PayAnywhere’s mPOS services also include personalized receipts, inventory management, customer purchase reporting, online resources, and multilingual customer support—all at no extra cost.
+The Payanywhere app’s mPOS services also include personalized receipts, inventory management, customer purchase reporting, online resources, and multilingual customer support—all at no extra cost.

-From the familiar financial software company Intuit, Intuit GoPayment is the best mobile card reader for businesses already using QuickBooks accounting and sales software.
+From the familiar financial software company Intuit, GoPayment is the best mobile card reader for businesses already using QuickBooks accounting and sales software.

 Of course, the greatest advantage to the GoPayment reader and app is its integration with Intuit’s QuickBooks software.
 Many businesses use QuickBooks to manage payroll, inventory, sales, and other functions, so integrating your mPOS system with the accounting software is a major upside.